 - Processing and acquisition of prosody and syntax

-- Temporal language and the nature of figurative language
+- Temporal language and the construal of time

 The world-class quality of research in the English Language and Linguistics carried out at Bangor University has been confirmed by the 2014 REF (Research Excellence Framework), the most recent national assessment of research quality.